-Our The EssaySnark Cornell essay guide is the 2016 version but it’s still valid for 2017!
-Not sure when we’ll be able to do a refresh on this one.
+The EssaySnark Cornell essay guide is the 2016 version but it’s still valid for 2017!
+Not sure if we’ll be able to do a refresh on this one.
 You will get access to any updates if/when we do provided it’s within your original 90-day subscription term.
-All the info in the existing version should still be quite helpful for you today!
+All the info in the existing version should still be quite helpful for you today, however!

 Cornell has been VERY welcoming to the military candidate lately.
 Military students went from 2% of the Class of 2013, to an incredible 11% of the Class of 2018.
 We don’t know of any other school that’s admitted such a high proportion.
 If you’re active duty or a vet of the U.S. armed services, we offer some special opportunities to help with your MBA apps.

 Cornell MBA Letters of Recommendations1 Cornell is using standardized recommender questions in 2017.

 - October Round:

 October 5, 2017– this is advantageous compared to other schools’ first rounds because you’ll get your decision really early!
 In November, in fact.
 That would be nice, eh?

 - November Round:

 November 15, 2017– this can be a great date to try for, especially if you’re in the U.S.: It’s after the crush of Round 1 but before the Thanksgiving holiday, so you have a lull in the cycle.
 (We’re not trying to imply that international applicants would not benefit from Round 2 at Cornell, but Americans may appreciate getting another app out of the way before the end of November, just for personal and family reasons!)